google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 ![5b8a7e9905f2237b.png](img/5b8a7e9905f2237b.png)

-If you grant the permission you should see the console print `User is subscribed:` with the `PushSubscription`, the button's text will change to ‘Disable Push Messaging'  and you'll be able to view the subscription as JSON at the bottom of the page.
+If you grant the permission you should see the console print "User is subscribed.", the button's text will change to ‘Disable Push Messaging'  and you'll be able to view the subscription as JSON at the bottom of the page.

 ![bfdc9f92e001934a.png](img/bfdc9f92e001934a.png)